diegocardenast/ESG-basics-quiz/README.md

 - Mailto tutorial provided by [Simplilearn](https://www.simplilearn.com/tutorials/html-tutorial/html-mailto)
 - Use of Google to import [Google fonts](https://fonts.google.com/?classification=Display)
 - Inspiration of color palette and geometries can be checked in [Google Store](https://store.google.com/de/?hl=de)
+- The questions were created with the AI of [chatGPT](https://chat.openai.com/)

 ### Media